NSHipster/articles/2014-08-11-swift-operators.md

 excerpt: >-
   Operators are what do the work of a program.
   They are the very execution of an executable;
-  the teleological driver of ever process.
+  the teleological driver of every process.
 revisions:
   "2014-08-11": First Publication
   "2018-10-03": Updated for Swift 4.2